-Our Egypt tours would never travel to any area that the Foreign and Commonwealth Office advises against and the safety of our travellers is a top priority.
-If any trouble arises, the itinerary of the tour will be re-arranged or sections of the tour will be canceled.
+Our Egypt tours would never travel to an area that the Foreign and Commonwealth Office advises against and the safety of our travellers is a top priority.
+If any trouble arises, the itinerary of the tour will be re-arranged or sections of the tour will be cancelled.
 Encounters Tours is experienced and well equipped when it comes to evaluating a situation and making any adjustments or decisions.

 Prepare to haggle

 Bargaining is part of the shopping experience in Egypt and we suggest giving it a try.
 If you need any help mastering the skill on your Egypt tour, a local guide will be on hand.
 Just remember that haggling is the norm in Egypt and the vendors in the markets expect you to ask for a better price.